Irvinebank tailings storage facility and state treatment works

 Completed works

-• Construction of new spillways for both embankments of the tailings storage facility that are appropriately sized for extreme events
+• Construction of new spillways for both Target Gully tailings dams which are appropriately sized for extreme rainfall events.

-• Revegetation of the tailings surface with native species to reduce future tailings erosion and restore biodiversity
+• Reprofiling of the Target Gully tailings followed by revegetation of the tailings surface with native species to reduce future tailings erosion and restore biodiversity.

 Planned works